-My previous guide for Vaultwarden involved the use of the task scheduler, but today I’m offering a recommended and excellent alternative for installing Vaultwarden via Portainer.
+My previous guide for Vaultwarden involved the use of Task Scheduler, but today I’m offering a recommended and excellent alternative for installing Vaultwarden via Portainer.
 Vaultwarden is an unofficial Bitwarden server implementation written in Rust.
 Vaultwarden is compatible with the official Bitwarden clients, and is ideal for self-hosted deployments where running the official resource-heavy service is undesirable.
 Note: If you want to Install the official Bitwarden, check out my new article on How to Install Bitwarden on Your Synology NAS.
 In this step by step guide I will show you how to install Vaultwarden on your Synology NAS using Docker & Portainer.

 STEP 1